elzbietaMajcher/duplicate/README.md

 # findDuplicateFiles

 user can:
-- given: path of a folder and matching strategy the program will search if any file inside given folder has match.
+- given: path of a folder, matching strategy, path to save output.

+The program will search if any file inside given folder has a match + saving output to .txt

 3 matching strategy:
 1. same name without extension - return map of duplicated files for which the same name file is find more than one time,